Thomashighbaugh/Personal-Site/src/content/blog/swarm-engineering/index.md

   - MCP
 ---

-You know what the weirdest part of working with swarm engineering is?
-It's the moment when you realize you're not just writing code anymore — you're managing a simulated team.
-An orchestrator agent breaks down your task, spawns specialists to handle subtasks in parallel, and you're basically doing the work of a tech lead coordinating three or four engineers who happen to all be API calls to the same foundation model with different system prompts.

-And the really wild part?
-The entire infrastructure to do this costs about ten dollars.

-## What Swarm Engineering Actually Means

-At its core, swarm engineering is an **async, multi-agent pattern** where:

-1. A **central orchestrator** receives a high-level task
-2. It decomposes that task into smaller, independent subtasks
-3. It spawns **specialized subagents** — each with its own role, context, and instructions
-4. These subagents work in parallel (actual async API calls, not sequential)
-5. Each subagent reports back to the orchestrator when finished
-6. The orchestrator merges results, handles dependencies, and spawns the next wave

-It's basically the actor model applied to LLMs.
-You get concurrency, isolation, and role specialization without spinning up actual infrastructure.

-## Why This Feels Like a Simulated Company

-Here's where it gets interesting.
-With tools like OpenCode, you can define agents with extremely fine-grained roles.
-Not just "write code" but:

-- **Backend engineer** (focused on API design, database schema)
-- **Frontend specialist** (knows React patterns, accessibility)
-- **DevOps engineer** (handles CI/CD, Docker, deployment)
-- **Code reviewer** (adversarial, nitpicky, catches edge cases)
-- **Documentation writer** (technical writing, user guides)
-- **QA tester** (writes test cases, finds regressions)

-Each agent has its own system prompt, its own expertise, its own standards.
-You can even give them different personalities — make the reviewer sarcastic and hyper-critical, make the backend engineer obsessed with performance.

-When you kick off a feature request, the orchestrator might spawn:
-- Agent A to refactor the database schema
-- Agent B to update the API endpoints
-- Agent C to adjust the frontend components

-They all run at the same time.
-They finish at different speeds.
-The orchestrator tracks dependencies — Agent C can't start until Agent B finishes — and handles the merge conflicts when two agents touch related code.

-You're not writing code anymore.
-You're delegating work, reviewing pull requests from bots, and unblocking dependencies.
-It feels disturbingly similar to actual engineering management.

-## MCP: When Agents Leave the Codebase

-Here's where swarm engineering stops being a neat party trick and starts being genuinely powerful.
-With **Model Context Protocol (MCP)**, agents can call external tools and interact with the world beyond your filesystem.

-An agent can:
-- Query a Postgres database to understand your schema
-- Hit your staging API to test an endpoint
-- Post to Slack when a task finishes
-- Open a Jira ticket when it finds a bug
-- Send an email with a deployment summary
-- Fetch documentation from an internal wiki
-- Even **make commits and open PRs autonomously**

-This is where the "simulated company" metaphor gets uncomfortable.
-You can configure a swarm where:
-- The DevOps agent monitors your CI pipeline and auto-fixes failures
-- The documentation agent listens for API changes and updates your OpenAPI spec
-- The QA agent runs tests nightly and files issues for regressions

-The agents aren't just generating code suggestions.
-They're **taking actions** — persistent, stateful, external interactions.
-They're behaving like actual team members with responsibilities.

-You could, in theory, wire up a swarm that handles on-call rotations.
-An agent gets paged when your service goes down, reads logs, identifies the issue, applies a fix, deploys, and then posts a postmortem to Slack.
-All while you're asleep.

-I'm not saying I've done this.
-But the fact that it's *possible* with free-tier API access is kind of wild.

-## The Cost Breakdown (Or: Why This Is Even Feasible)

-Let's be honest — if Claude API usage cost what it did two years ago, swarm engineering would be a research toy.
-Running six agents in parallel on a medium-sized task could burn through $50 in tokens before you blink.

-But the economics have shifted dramatically:

-**Free inference endpoints:**
-- GitHub Models (with Copilot subscription): Free Sonnet 3.5 calls
-- OpenRouter free tier: $10 credit gets you surprisingly far
-- Gemini 1.5 Flash: Practically free for most workloads
-- DeepSeek, Qwen, Llama via Groq: Actually free with rate limits

-**Cheap paid options:**
-- GitHub Copilot: $10/month, includes model access
-- OpenRouter pay-as-you-go: ~$3-15/month for serious usage
-- Nano GPT / smaller distilled models: Pennies per session

-A typical swarm session for me:
-- Orchestrator: 1 long-context planning call (~50k tokens)
-- 4 parallel workers: ~20k tokens each
-- 1 reviewer pass per worker: ~15k tokens each
-- Total: ~200k tokens, maybe $2 worth of API calls

-And that's for something that would have taken me half a day.
-The cost per unit of cognitive leverage is absurdly low.

-## The Control You Actually Get

-One of the things that makes swarm engineering feel different from "just using ChatGPT" is the **granularity of control** you have over each agent's behavior.

-With OpenCode (and similar harnesses), you can:

-- Define **custom agent types** with specialized system prompts
-- Inject **role-specific context** (e.g., "you are a Rust engineer, never use `unwrap()`")
-- Control **tool access** per agent (the frontend agent can't touch database migrations)
-- Set **verification gates** (force agents to run tests before reporting completion)
-- Configure **review workflows** (all code must pass an adversarial review)
-- Adjust **retry limits** and failure handling per subtask

-I have a NixOS module architect agent that knows my flake structure, my naming conventions, my preferred abstractions.
-It will refuse to write inline config — everything goes in a module under `modules/`.
-It yells at me if I try to import something directly instead of enabling it via option.

-That agent is 40 lines of markdown in a file called `nixos-architect.md`.
-It took me ten minutes to write.
-And now every time I refactor my system config, I get a specialist who *actually knows my conventions* instead of generic Nix advice.

-The degree of customization you can achieve — without writing any actual code, just prose descriptions of what the agent should do — is kind of staggering.

-## When It Works (And When It Doesn't)

-Swarm engineering is not magic.
-There are failure modes:

-**It works well when:**
-- Tasks are decomposable into independent subtasks
-- Each subtask has clear acceptance criteria
-- The codebase has structure (agents struggle with spaghetti code)
-- You can specify what "done" looks like

-**It struggles when:**
-- The task requires deep, holistic understanding
-- Subtasks have tight coupling and hidden dependencies
-- You don't know what you want (garbage in, garbage out)
-- The changes require non-local reasoning across many files

-Swarm engineering is best for **horizontal scaling** of grunt work — refactoring, boilerplate generation, migrations, adding tests, updating docs.
-It is less good at **vertical problems** that require a single, coherent vision.

-You still need to be the architect.
-The swarm is your construction crew.

-## The Broader Implications

-Here's the thing that keeps me up at night: this pattern is not just for software development.

-Imagine a swarm configured for:
-- **Content creation**: Researcher agent gathers sources, writer drafts, editor revises, SEO specialist optimizes
-- **Customer support**: Triage agent categorizes tickets, specialist agents handle by domain, escalation agent pings humans for edge cases
-- **Data analysis**: Ingestion agent cleans data, stats agent runs models, visualization agent generates charts, report writer summarizes findings

-The **orchestrator + specialist** pattern is universal.
-And now that the compute cost to run it has dropped to nearly zero, the only barrier is designing the workflow.

-We're in this weird moment where the tooling is almost ahead of our ability to imagine what to do with it.
-The question isn't "can we build a simulated company with LLMs?" — it's "what do we want that company to do?"

-And the answer to that is starting to feel like: *whatever we can describe clearly enough*.
+The oddest thing about swarm engineering is how it shifts your role.
+Instead of writing every line, you break a problem into pieces, spawn specialized agents for those pieces, and review their work.
+It's like coordinating a tiny team — except the team members are API calls with different prompts.

+And yes, in many cases the infrastructure can be surprisingly cheap.

+## What swarm engineering means in practice

+Swarm engineering is an async, multi-agent pattern:

+1. An orchestrator takes a high-level task
+2. It decomposes the work into smaller subtasks
+3. It spawns specialized subagents with role-specific prompts
+4. Subagents run concurrently and report back
+5. The orchestrator merges results, resolves dependencies, and continues

+Think of it as applying the actor model to text-based agents: you get parallelism and separation of concerns without provisioning servers for each role.

+## Why it can feel like running a tiny company

+You can give agents precise roles instead of the generic "write code" prompt.
+For example:

+- backend engineer: API design and schema work
+- frontend specialist: UI patterns and accessibility
+- devops: CI/CD and deployment scripts
+- code reviewer: adversarial checks and edge cases
+- doc writer: user guides and examples
+- QA tester: test cases and regression checks

+Each agent runs with its own prompt and context.
+When you start a feature, the orchestrator might spawn a few agents to work in parallel.
+They finish at different times; the orchestrator resolves ordering and handles conflicts when agents touch related files.

+That delegation-and-review loop starts to look a lot like lightweight engineering management.

+## Agents that act beyond the repo

+With protocols that let agents call external tools, they can do more than edit files.

+For example, an agent could query a Postgres schema, hit a staging API, post results to Slack, open a ticket, or make commits and open PRs.

+That capability makes the "simulated company" metaphor less fanciful.
+You can set up agents that monitor CI, update docs when APIs change, or run nightly checks and file issues.

+I haven't wired up an agent to handle on-call for me, but it's technically possible: page an agent, let it read logs, suggest (or apply) a fix, deploy, and post a summary.

+## Costs and feasibility

+Two years ago this would have been prohibitively expensive.
+Now there are free or cheap inference options and that changes the math.

+Free and low-cost endpoints and subscriptions mean you can run multiple agents for small, frequent tasks without a huge bill.
+Your mileage will vary depending on models, token needs, and rate limits.

+For a medium refactor I run a planning call and a handful of worker calls; that can be a few hundred thousand tokens.
+Depending on provider and context length, that might cost a couple of dollars, not dozens.

+## How much control you have

+Where this differs from a simple chat interface is the control over agent behavior.
+You can:

+- define agent types with focused system prompts
+- inject role-specific context ("you're a Rust engineer, avoid unwrap")
+- restrict tool access per agent
+- require verification steps, like running tests before finishing
+- configure review workflows and retry policies

+I keep a NixOS architect agent described in a short markdown file.
+It follows my conventions and refuses to write inline configs.
+Writing that file took minutes and pays off any time I refactor.

+## When it helps — and when it doesn't

+Swarm engineering isn't a silver bullet.
+It works best when tasks can be broken into clear subtasks, when the codebase is reasonably structured, and when you can state acceptance criteria.
+It struggles with tightly coupled changes, tasks that need a single continuous vision, or when the request itself is vague.

+Use it to scale routine work — refactors, tests, migrations, docs.
+Keep the architectural decisions under your control.

+## Where this pattern could lead

+The orchestrator-plus-specialist pattern applies beyond code.
+You could build swarms for content workflows, customer support triage, or data analysis pipelines — researcher, writer, editor agents working together.

+Tools are maturing faster than our collective imagination for how to use them.
+The practical constraint now is designing good workflows and clear acceptance criteria.

 ---

-*If this sounds like science fiction, I promise it's not.
-The entire swarm setup I use daily is open source tooling, free API endpoints, and markdown files.
-The future is already here — it's just unusually cheap this time.*
+If this sounds far-fetched, it's not.
+My daily setup uses open-source tools, cheap inference endpoints, and a few markdown files describing agents.
+It makes some hard jobs simpler, and it feels oddly useful.